The Benefits of Daylighting

 Because people respond directly to the amount, color and timing of light in natural daylight, Dr. Lockley’s recommendations apply to manipulating artificial lighting systems that try to mimic sunlight and capitalize on the positive effects to help people achieve the desired results.
 Of course, designing appropriate daylight in buildings using materials such as Kalwall translucent FRP panels for walls, custom skylights, skyroofs® and more will achieve the intended results naturally and without automated controls.
 Using daylight modeling, designs can be optimized for IESNA, LEED and WELLv.2 lighting standards.

-Kalwall’s translucent fiberglass reinforced panels offer endless design and unitization options to optimize light transmission in your building.
+Kalwall’s translucent fiberglass reinforced panels offer a single source daylighting solution and endless design and unitization options to optimize light transmission in your building.
 If you have questions about building with translucent panels or understanding the impact on how Kalwall elevates your design goals, please contact us.
 We’d love to talk to you!